Cincinnati Bengals 2023-2024 Odds

 2023 Cincinnati Bengals Defense

 Unfortunately for the Bengals defense, the team lost their two starting safeties in free agency, between Vonn Bell and Jessie Bates III.
 Starting in their places will likely be Dax Hill and Nick Scott at strong safety and free safety, respectively.
-Cornerback Mike Hilton remains the likely the anchor of this secondary ahead of 2023, with Chidobe Awuzie and Cam Taylor-Britt likely set to start.
+Jordan Battle could take Scott's spot by the end of the year and looks like a star in the making for Cincinnati.
+Cam Taylor-Britt has erupted as the team's best cornerback.
+The 2022 second-round pick has dealt with injuries but should continue to shine moving forward.
 Rookie CBs D.J.
 Turner II and D.J.
 Ivey could both have an opportunity to break into the rotation, too, with plenty of talent in this new-look cornerbacks room.

 Cincinnati Bengals FAQs